Pump Buying Guide

 Horsepower is what drives the motor to operate the pump.
-More horsepower means more volume (flow) and more pressure (PSI), although it should not be used as the means of selecting the proper pump size.
-While oversizing is a common error and can be very inefficient, you can expect a larger system will require a larger pump with more horsepower.
-Most pumps are designed to push water, so when they have to lift water also, horsepower and impeller size (and shape) may play a role in pump selection.
-It is likely this has already been considered in the manufacturing of the pump rated to meet your system needs.
+More horsepower means more volume (flow) and pressure (PSI), although it is not what you use to select the proper pump size.
+While oversizing is not recommended, you can expect a larger system to require a larger pump with more horsepower.
+Most pumps are designed to push water, so when lifting water also, horsepower and impeller size (and shape) may play a role in pump selection.
 For situations where this must be considered some helpful formulas are noted below.

 WHP = (TDH×Q×SG) / 3960

-Water horsepower (WHP) = minimum power required to run water pump
+- Water horsepower (WHP) = minimum power required to run the water pump

-SG = specific gravity of liquid (this equals 1 if you are pumping water)
+- SG = specific gravity of liquid (this equals one (1) if you are pumping water)

-Actual power required is called brake horsepower (BHP) which is what would be required to meet your horsepower needs.
-Pump manufacturers should have pump efficiency rating which is generally somewhere between 85% - 50%.
+The actual power required is called brake horsepower (BHP) which is the requirement to meet your horsepower needs.
+Pump manufacturers should list a pump efficiency rating which is generally somewhere between 85% - 50%.

 BHP = WHP / Pump Efficiency